openxc/openxc-accessories/docs/install.rst

 ..
 TODO use the Enabler Modem accessory branch until play store is merged.

 In order to connect with the Android device, install the *accessories* branch of the Enabler in the openxc-android project.
-That branch is currently unavailable, but will be uploaded soon.
-The \.apk is available `here <https://github.com/openxc/openxc-accessories/tree/master/tools/openxc-enabler-v6.0.6-modem.354.apk>`_.
+The enabler app that works with the accessories is available `here <https://github.com/openxc/openxc-accessories/tree/master/tools/openxc-enabler-v6.0.6-modem.354.apk>`_.

 ..
  In order to connect with the Android device, go to the Google Play Store to download